abrownstein2022/oop-team-profile-gen/README.md

 1. Uses regex validation for email address.
 1. Validates that all other user input values entered are not empty.
 1. Tests all conditions of the application from code in the _tests_ folder, using Jest.
+1. Click on employee's email address to open it in your default email program.
+1. Click on engineer's GitHub username to open their GitHub profile in a new tab.
 1. Attractive web page design with flexboxes/cards setup
 1. Proper folder structure
 1. Professional README